-- Remember that UX extends to all digital products: If you have a website, an app, and/or a software product, give each of them a familiar look and feel.
-A user should know he or she is using your brand’s product.
+- Remember that UX Extends to all Digital Products: If you have a website, an app, and/or a software product, give each of them a familiar look and feel.
+A user should know they are using your brand’s product.
 Navigational cues, layouts, core colors, and workflows should follow the same patterns.

-- Create Layouts that Direct Users: A user-friendly format should direct the user’s line of sight as well as his or her actions.
+- Create Layouts that Direct Users: A user-friendly format should direct the user’s line of sight as well as their actions.
 Instead of focusing on the number of clicks a user has to make, think about creating clarity during the process.
 Each task flow should feel simple and confirm a user’s actions.

 - Focus on Micro-UX: Small interactions can make a major impact for an end-user.
 Asking for readers to engage in a poll, incorporating gamification tactics, and giving users progressive tips can all engage the user and add value to the experience.
 However, use caution when adding micro-UX features to a product.
 Too many additions and/or unintuitive additions can quickly backfire.

 - Use Data to Inform Changes: UX professionals must focus on the user-outcomes as well as the technical aspects of a process.
-Validate design choices with strong consumer data-backed KPIs that go beyond a traffic count.
-Look for individual feedback as well as metrics on the amount of time users spend on the page and where they go as they navigate.
+Validate design choices with strong consumer Leveraging User Data for Improved UXdata-backed KPIs that go beyond a traffic count.
+Look for individual feedback as well as metrics on the number of time users spend on the page and where they go as they navigate.

 - Work Closely with Other Team Members: UX professionals need to know what content creators, UI designers, and other team members are doing to create a seamless experience.
 Focus on collaboration between departments that have a stake in the digital experience to maximize a product’s potential.